 It is universally known that our immune system is influential to the core of respective human health.
 The two companies, along with their AI and machine learning attributes, are on a mission to be more thorough in “reading” the influence that will be useful in diagnosis and treatments.

 The joint goal is ‘simple to state but also incredibly ambitious,’ as Peter writes.
 It involves creating a ‘universal blood test’ that will provide details on the person’s immune system for detecting diseases like infections, autoimmune disorders, and even cancer at the earliest possible stages.
-This will make things easier for diagnosis, and thusly, relevant treatments.
+This will make things easier for diagnosis and thusly, relevant treatments

-Anyways, the project is the bedrock of Microsoft’s initiative Healthcare NExT that was launched in 2017 for expanding on AI and cloud computing in the healthcare industry.
-Its aim is to ‘empower innovators and pair leading capabilities in life and computer sciences to dramatically accelerate the diagnosis and treatment’ of diseases.
+Anyways, the project is the bedrock of Microsoft’s initiative Healthcare NExT which was launched in 2017 to expand on AI and cloud computing in the healthcare industry.
+Its aim is to ‘empower innovators and pair leading capabilities in life and computer sciences to dramatically accelerate disease diagnosis and treatment’.

 Microsoft will further provide details at the coming JP Morgan Healthcare Conference, San Francisco on January 10.
 Both Lee and Robins will be speaking via a ‘fireside chat’ that will be starting at 5 pm PT.
 The session is called “Decoding the Human Immune System: A Closer Look at a Landmark Partnership.”